Home » Root Canal

 FAQs on Root Canal Treatment

-How Do I Know if I Need a Root Canal?
+How Do I Know If I Need a Dental Root Canal?

-How Long Does a Root Canal Take?
+How Long Does Root Canal Treatment Take?

-What if I Don’t Get a Root Canal?
+What Happens During a Dental Root Canal?

 Our team of expert dentists is trained in urgent care and compassionate patient communication.
 We’re proud to be a trusted choice for dental services throughout Long Island, serving patients of all ages in Brooklyn, Garden City Park, Forest Hills, and Astoria.